 A program for teen drivers taught by PCSO driving instructors.
 Young drivers are taught the rules of the road and the consequences of distracted driving – due to texting, music, passengers, substance abuse.
-Call to Community Services to learn when the next class will be offered.

 Motor vehicle crashes are the leading cause of death for those ages 15 to 20 across the nation.
 Safety on the roadways is a priority for Sheriff Gualtieri and he is committed to helping our youth get off to the best start behind the wheel.